telerik/ajax-docs/controls/scheduler/web-service-binding/sending-additional-information-to-the-web-service.md

 ---
 title: Sending Additional Information to the Web Service
-page_title: Sending Additional Information to the Web Service | UI for ASP.NET AJAX Documentation
+page_title: Sending Additional Information to the Web Service | RadScheduler for ASP.NET AJAX Documentation
 description: Sending Additional Information to the Web Service
 slug: scheduler/web-service-binding/sending-additional-information-to-the-web-service
 tags: sending,additional,information,to,the,web,service